Articles | Volume 6, issue 1

 Short summary

-We apply luminescence dating of feldspars to establish a geochronological framework for the sequence of accretionary hillslope deposition at Jojosi, which contain important archaeological artefacts.
-We test and evaluate four different dose models and their applicability to single grain and multi-grain data sets containing up to 67 % saturated grains.
-Our results constrain erosional and depositional processes from 100–700 ka, and human occupation of the area in the early MIS 5 and late MIS 6.
+We apply luminescence dating of feldspars to establish a geochronological framework for the sequence of accretionary hillslope deposition at Jojosi, which contains important archaeological artefacts.
+We test and evaluate four different dose models and their applicability to single-grain and multi-grain data sets containing up to 67 % saturated grains.
+Our results constrain erosional and depositional processes from 100–700 ka and human occupation of the area in early MIS 5 and late MIS 6.

 Christoph Schmidt, Théo Halter, Paul R. Hanson, Alexey Ulianov, Benita Putlitz, Georgina E. King, and Sebastian Kreutzer